 You might come across our Booking.com affiliate products in the form of: (a) Embedded text links, (b) Picture banners, (c) ‘book now’ buttons, (d) review score banners, (e) hotel maps with search features, (f) accommodation search boxes.

 Clicking or using any of the above will take you through to a page on Booking.com that has the recommended hotel or destination already inputted.
 That’s so you can easily find and book the hotel we’ve mentioned.
-The data passed on during that process is just the particular hotel that’s contained in the link, along with any predetermined dates and guest details that are added to the affiliate product.

 Some of Booking.com’s affiliate products (search boxes and maps in particular) will ask you to input data.
 That’s transmitted directly to the Booking.com engine as governed by the Booking.com privacy policies.

 You can read more about the cookies set by Booking.com on our cookies policy.

 We are a member of the GetYourGuide affiliate program.
 This lets us place ads and widgets that present guided tours and other organised experiences in the destinations we write about.
 We receive a commission for any bookings that are made through these placements.